ohmp/james-project/src/adr/0025-cassandra-blob-store-cache.md

 This solution needed further work as we decided to add an option to write all blobs to the object storage in order:
  - To get a centralized source of truth
- - Being able to instantly rollback Hybrid blob store adotpion
+ - Being able to instantly rollback Hybrid blob store adoption

 See [this pull request](https://github.com/linagora/james-project/pull/3162)

 With such a proposal there is no eviction policy.
-Also, the storage is done on the main keysapce with a high replication factor, and QUORUM consistency level (high cost).
+Also, the storage is done on the main keyspace with a high replication factor, and QUORUM consistency level (high cost).

-To be noted, as cached entries are small, we can assume they are small enough to fit in a signle Cassandra row.
+To be noted, as cached entries are small, we can assume they are small enough to fit in a single Cassandra row.
 This is more optimized than the large blob handling through blobParts the CassandraBlobStore is doing.